top of page

 CLUB GOOD: is one of the four economic good types, whose consumption is non-rivalrous and whose right to consume it can be excluded from non-payers.
 Examples include a country club (hence the name), software, cable television, movies, digital music, books (indeed all intellectual property), and uncongested toll roads.
 Club Goods are often considered to be a natural monopoly, since a single dominant supplier may be able to serve a significant fraction of all consumers, which can lead to an inefficient market due to supplier market power.
 See also 'Private Good, 'Common Good', and 'Public Good'.

 COMMAND ECONOMY: exists when a central authority makes the major economic production and distribution decisions.
-This is a communist system.
+This economic system means that private individuals do not have property rights over the means of production or the fruits of their labor.
+Such an economic systems is a communist system.

 COMMON RESOURCE: an exhaustible resource whose consumption is rivalrous, but whose right to consume it is not restricted by government regulation or private property rights.

-CONSUMER: is a person whose wants are satisfied by using goods and services.
+CONSUMER: a person whose wants are satisfied by using goods and services.

 D

-DEADWEIGHT LOSS: is a loss to society which occurs due to a market inefficiency, such as in the case of taxation, externalities, or market power.
+DEADWEIGHT LOSS: is a loss to society which occurs due to a market inefficiency, such as occurs due to taxation, externalities, or market power.

-DEMAND: is the relationship between the price of a good and the total number of units that consumers would collectively purchase at each hypothetical price.
+DEMAND: is the relationship between price and the total number of units that buyers would collectively purchase.
 See also this video explanation.

-DEMAND CURVE: is the graphic representation of demand, customarily depicted with the vertical axis as the price paid per unit and the horizontal axis as the quantity demanded.
+DEMAND CURVE: the graphic representation of demand, customarily depicted as 'inverse demand' – i.e. with the horizontal axis (x-axis) as the quantity demanded, and the vertical axis (y-axis) as the price paid per unit.

-DEMAND SCHEDULE: is a table that shows the quantity of an economic good that buyers would buy at various prices.
+DEMAND SCHEDULE: a table that shows the specific quantities of an economic good that buyers would buy at various prices.

 DEMAND (LAW OF): states that there is an inverse relationship between the quantity demanded and prices.
 That is, the demand curve slopes downward - at higher prices a lower quantity of a good or service will be demanded, and conversely at lower prices the quantity demanded is greater.